Rogue One: Plot

-On the Death Star, Krennic orders a low-powered test shot which destroys Jedha's capital.
-Jyn and her group take Rook and flee the moon, but Gerrera remains to die with the city.
-Grand Moff Tarkin congratulates Krennic before using Rook's defection and security leak as a pretext to take control of the project.
-Rook leads the group to Galen's Imperial research facility on the planet Eadu, where Cassian chooses not to kill Galen.
-Moments later, Rebel bombers attack the facility.
-Galen is wounded and dies in Jyn's arms, before she escapes with her group on a stolen Imperial cargo shuttle.
-Krennic is summoned by Darth Vader to answer for the Death Star's attack on Jedha.
-Krennic seeks his support for an audience with the Emperor, but Vader instead Force-chokes him and orders him to ensure no further breaches occur.
+Onboard the Death Star, Krennic orders a test-fire, which destroys Jedha City.
+Jyn and her group take Bodhi and flee the moon, but accidentally leave Galen's message behind.
+Saw chooses to stay behind and dies in the explosion.
+Imperial governor Grand Moff Tarkin congratulates Krennic before using Bodhi's defection as a pretext to take control of the Death Star.
+Bodhi leads the group to Galen's Imperial research facility on the planet Eadu, where Cassian hesitates to kill Galen.
+Rebel bombers then attack the facility; Galen is wounded and dies in Jyn's arms before she escapes with her group on a stolen Imperial cargo shuttle.
+Krennic is summoned by Darth Vader to answer for the attack on Jedha City.
+Krennic seeks his support for an audience with the Emperor, but Vader instead Force-chokes him to ensure no further problems occur.

-Jyn proposes a plan to steal the Death Star schematics using the Rebel fleet but fails to gain approval from the Alliance Council, who feel victory against the Empire is now impossible.
-Frustrated at their inaction, Jyn's group lead a small squad of Rebel volunteers to raid the databank.
-Arriving on Scarif on the stolen Imperial ship, which Rook dubs "Rogue One", a disguised Jyn and Cassian enter the base with K-2SO while the other Rebels attack the Imperial garrison as a diversion.
+Jyn proposes a mission to steal the Death Star schematics, but the Alliance Council feels there is no chance of victory.
+Frustrated at their inaction, Jyn's group leads a small squad of volunteers to raid the vault using the stolen Imperial shuttle, which Bodhi dubs "Rogue One."
+They gain entry through the planet's shield, and Jyn, Cassian, and K-2SO infiltrate the base while the others attack the Imperial garrison as a diversion.

-The Alliance learns of the raid from intercepted Imperial communications and deploys their fleet in support.
-K-2SO sacrifices himself so Jyn and Cassian can retrieve the data. Îmwe is killed after activating the master switch to allow communication with the Rebel fleet, and Malbus is killed shortly afterward.
-Rook is killed by a grenade after informing the Rebel fleet that it must deactivate the planetary shield to allow the transmission of the schematics.
-Rebel Admiral Raddus uses a Hammerhead corvette to destroy two Star Destroyers, and the wreckage crashes atop a generator, deactivating the shield.
-Jyn and Cassian obtain the schematics, but are ambushed by Krennic, who is shot and wounded by Cassian.
-Jyn transmits the schematics to the Rebel command ship via the base's antenna moments before the Death Star enters orbit above Scarif.
-Tarkin uses another shot from the Death Star to destroy the antenna, killing Krennic.
-The impact creates a blast that engulfs the base, killing Cassian, Jyn, and the remaining ground forces.
+The Alliance learns of the raid from intercepted Imperial communications and deploys the fleet in support, engaging in a space battle against the Imperial forces.
+K-2SO sacrifices himself so Jyn and Cassian can retrieve the data.
+Chirrut is killed after activating the switch to allow communication with the Rebel fleet, and Baze is killed shortly afterward.
+Bodhi is killed by a grenade after informing the Rebel fleet that it must deactivate the planetary shield to let the plans be transmitted.
+Rebel Admiral Raddus uses an Alliance ship to crash two Imperial Star Destroyers into each other; the wreckage destroys the shield generator.
+Jyn obtains the plans but is ambushed by Krennic, who is shot and wounded by Cassian.
+Jyn transmits the plans to the Rebel command ship moments before the Death Star arrives above Scarif.
+Tarkin then orders the Death Star to destroy the citadel; Krennic is vaporized by the demolition beam, while Jyn and Cassian find themselves unable to escape the explosion, and embrace as they are killed in the ensuing shockwave.